Claire Green, Staff Director

-Bethel Dejene joined the Board staff in June 2014 as a Research Analyst, and currently serves as a Management Officer.
+Bethel Dejene joined the Board staff in June 2014 as a Research Analyst and currently serves as a Management Officer.
 Prior to joining the Board, Bethel completed an internship at the Ethiopian Community Development Council in Arlington, Virginia.
-She was also a participant in Capital Area REACH, job-readiness and community service program.
+She was also a participant in Capital Area REACH, job-readiness, and community service program.
 She earned a Bachelor of Science in psychology from George Mason University.

 Sunny Bick, Management Analyst

 Sunny Bick joined the Board staff in January 2020 as a Management Analyst.
 She comes from a research background, most recently studying the pathology of Alzheimer’s Disease with the Mayo Clinic Institute of Neurodegenerative Diseases in Jacksonville, Florida.
 Sunny’s previous work at Stanford University’s Hopkins Marine Lab involved marine species genetic diversity and adaptation to environmental stress.
-Sunny spent several years with the Federal government doing collaborative VA Medical Center /NIH research into cholesterol metabolism, and alcoholism’s effect on diabetes and hyperlipidemia in the Veteran population.
-Sunny graduated with honors from University of Maryland, receiving a BS with a joint major in microbiology and biochemistry.
+Sunny spent several years with the Federal government doing collaborative VA Medical Center /NIH research into cholesterol metabolism and alcoholism’s effect on diabetes and hyperlipidemia in the Veteran population.
+Sunny graduated with honors from the University of Maryland, receiving a BS with a joint major in microbiology and biochemistry.

 Mayana Bonapart, Policy Analyst